rptb1/tammy-norie/rule/generic.rst

 The sources for a document should be listed in a references section.

-_`.justification-standard`: Following applicable standards helps a document to follow the `.self`_, `.other`_, and `.automated`_ rules.
+_`.just.standard`: Following applicable standards helps a document to follow the `.self`_, `.other`_, and `.automated`_ rules.

 In particular: